i3thuan5/multiple-databases-backup/README.md

 ### Automated Test and Build

-Our codebase undergoes automatic testing using Travis CI, which covers backup scripts and docker configurations.
-Furthermore, an automated build on dockerhub is also in place.
+The codebase undergoes automatic testing using Travis CI, which covers backup scripts and docker configurations.
+An automated build on dockerhub is also in place.
 These automated processes minimize the possibility of introducing bugs or vulnerabilities into our codebase.

 ## Configuration